-- The foreign national's paystubs and W-2 forms; - Paystubs for employees supervised by the foreign national, if any; - Organizational chart for the U.S. organization; - Organizational chart for the related foreign organization (L-1 site visits); - Company wage and tax documentation; - Contracts, statements of work and/or agreements between the petitioner and an end-client, if the foreign national is placed offsite.
+• The foreign national's paystubs and W-2 forms;

+• Paystubs for employees supervised by the foreign national, if any;

+• Organizational chart for the U.S. organization;

+• Organizational chart for the related foreign organization (L-1 site visits);

+• Company wage and tax documentation; and

+• Contracts, statements of work and/or agreements between the petitioner and an end-client, if the foreign national is placed offsite.
-14. What if I don't know the exact answer to the FDNS officer's question?

-The FDNS officer may ask for very specific information, like the number of all sponsored foreign workers employed by the company in the United States or the number of immigration petitions filed by the employer within a given time period.
 If you can't give an exact answer to the question without reviewing company records or if you need the assistance of outside immigration counsel to obtain the data, let the officer know.
 The officer may be satisfied with an approximate answer.
 If the officer asks for exact information, you can request a reasonable amount of time to gather the information sought and follow up with the officer.